Japanese destroyer Nowaki (1940): Operation Hailstone

 At the start of May, the Japanese were preparing for a decisive battle which would fulfill the Kantai Kessen strategy that had been planned since the start of the war.
 In preparation, Nowaki escorted the aircraft carriers Junyō and Hiyō and the light carrier Ryūhō to Tawi-Tawi, and remained stationed there for the rest of the month.
 By the start of June, Operation A-Go was accepted by the Japanese command, and after escorting heavy units to Saipan Nowaki, Yamagumo, and Michishio joined admiral Ozawa's fleet; Nowaki specifically joining Rear Admiral Jōjima's B force, consisting of Junyō, Hiyō, and Ryūhō.
 The action that became known as the battle of the Philippine Sea started on the 19th, and while Nowaki's group was not attacked, the aircraft carriers Shōkaku and Taihō were sunk by US submarines.
 Nowaki's inaction changed the next day when American carrier aircraft raided the group.
 Nowaki's AA guns opened fire, but failed to dissuade the American aircraft as they sank Hiyō and damaged Junyō, before moving on to other Japanese ships and sinking a pair of oil tankers.
 With around 400 Japanese aircraft destroyed alongside the sunken Japanese ships, the battle of the Philippine Sea ended in a devastating American victory as Nowaki retreated to Okinawa.

-From 23–26 June, Nowaki joined destroyer division 4 in sailing for the Guimarras to meet with a convoy of oil tankers to escort, and after regrouping with them departed for Davao on the 29th.
+From 23 to 26 June, Nowaki joined destroyer division 4 in sailing for the Guimarras to meet with a convoy of oil tankers to escort, and after regrouping with them departed for Davao on 29 June.
 While underway, the Itsukushima Maru was torpedoed by the submarine USS Narwhal and heavily damaged, prompting Nowaki to remove oil from the tanker.
 On 10 July, the destroyer Asagumo was added to destroyer division 4.
-From 1–15 July, Nowaki escorted the battleship Fusō to Kure, then on the 30th departed on a troop transport mission to Chichi Jima and back, before escorting the battleship Haruna to Singapore from 15–21 August, then sailed to Lingga.
+From 1 to 15 July, Nowaki escorted the battleship Fusō to Kure, then on the 30th departed on a troop transport mission to Chichi Jima and back, before escorting the battleship Haruna to Singapore from 15 to 21 August, then sailed to Lingga.